 Diane Katzenberg Braun

-Ms. Braun was the long time assistant to renowned mezzo soprano D’Anna Fortunato, in her studio at the New England Conservatory, coaching and accompanying her students in their performances.
-The summer of 2008 found her performing at Boston’s Faneuil Hall in a four part American Song Series with soprano Sarah Cossaboon.
-Collaborating with talented young players at the Walnut Hill School in Natick, Massachusetts, at the New England Conservatory, with Project Step students in Boston, with Lowell House Opera singers, with Harvard University instrumentalists, she has partnered with a large assortment of instrumentalists, from brass to winds to strings.
-Ms. Braun has premiered works of Boston composers Curtis Hughes, Howard Frazin and Thomas Oboe Lee.
-She particularly enjoys playing with her son Jacob Braun, a Naumburg award winning cellist.
-Diane Braun is conversant in French and Italian, and continues to study German.
+Ms. Braun was the long time assistant to renowned mezzo soprano D’Anna Fortunato in her studio at the New England Conservatory, coaching and accompanying students in their performances.
+Collaborating with talented young players at the Walnut Hill School in Natick, Massachusetts, at the New England Conservatory, with Project Step in Boston, with Lowell House Opera singers, with Harvard University instrumentalists, she has partnered with a large assortment of instrumentalists, from brass to winds to strings.
+Ms. Braun has premiered works of Boston composers Curtis Hughes, Howard Frazin, Thomas Oboe Lee and Stephanie Ann Boyd.
+She is a current staff collaborative pianist at the New England Conservatory., performing a wide range of repertoire from winds to brass to strings.

 Diane K. Braun